floragunncom/search-guard-docs/index.md

 Welcome to Search Guard FLX, the next generation of Search Guard!

-Please note that Search Guard FLX is a beta version, which might be not yet ready for use in production systems.
-It might have bugs.

 ## What's New

 Search Guard FLX brings a number of fundamental improvements and updates to Search Guard.
 These require breaking changes in the configuration format.